hsdonkin/everydeveloper-projects/arrays/arrays.md

 beatles.splice(0,2); // => return ["Paul, "George"], []
 ```

-There are several ways to change the contents of an array with the built-in methods `shift()`, `pop()`, and `splice()`!
+There are several ways to permanently change the contents of an array with the built-in methods `shift()`, `pop()`, and `splice()`!
 Each of them does something slightly different as you can see.
 You can read more about these methods on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Common_operations).

 ## All You Need is Loops

-One of the primary uses for arrays is to iterate, or cycle through, its contents and apply a piece of logic to each item.
+One of the primary use cases for arrays is to iterate, or cycle through, its contents and apply a piece of logic to each item.
 This version of the `sayHello()` function we wrote earlier takes an array as an argument, instead of a string!

 ```
 let beatles = ["John", "Paul", "George", "Ringo"];